-By 1831, 1,250,000 children in Great Britain, or about 25 percent of the eligible population, were attending Sunday school on a weekly basis.
+By 1831, 1,250,000 children in Great Britain were attending Sunday school on a weekly basis - this was about 25 percent of the eligible population.
 The Mother Church of Boston sponsors an online Sunday school for those who are not close to a Christian Science church.
-Sunday school teachers are usually lay people who are selected for their role in the church by a designated coordinator, board, or committee.
+Sunday school teachers are usually lay people who are selected for their role in the church by a designated coordinator, board or committee.
 The Christian Science Sunday School is a one-hour weekly session where young people are taught the Bible and the power of prayer.